win2pdf/Win2PDF.Samples/plug-in/PDFViewFile/README.md

 You can download the compiled version at: https://get.win2pdf.com/plug-in/Win2PDF-View-File-Plug-In.exe

 The Win2PDFViewFile.iss [Inno Setup](https://jrsoftware.org/isinfo.php) script creates a setup program that can be used to install the plug-in.
-The sample does not allow a user to turn off the view and delete file plug-in.

 The plug-in requries that [Win2PDF](https://www.win2pdf.com/download/download.htm) is installed.
 Contact support@win2pdf.com for a time limited evaluation license.